code-423n4/2023-10-wildcat/README.md

 # Additional Context

 - We anticipate that any ERC-20 can be used as an underlying asset for a market.
-However We make the following assumptions:
+However we make the following assumptions:

   - There are no fees on transfer.
   - The `totalSupply` is nowhere near 2^128.
   - Arbitrary mints and burns are not possible.
   - `name`, `symbol` and `decimals` all return valid results.

-- This code will be deployed to Ethereum mainnet at launch, and is the only blockchain considered to be in scope for this audit.
+- This code will be deployed to Ethereum mainnet at launch, and it is the only blockchain considered to be in scope for this audit.

 - We do not anticipate interacting with any ERC-721s.

 - We do not consider a DOS of the Ethereum network to be sufficient to warrant a finding valid, even in such scenarios as a DOS preventing a borrower from depositing assets for long enough to exceed the grace period and activate the penalty APR of a market.

 - No implementations are intended to conform with any EIPs.

+- Rounding errors:
+  - Conversion between scaled and normalized balances inherently incurs some rounding error; we consider rounding errors limited to "dust" (miniscule amounts left unaccounted for) out of scope unless they lead to additional unexpected behavior (e.g. if a rounding error can prevent withdrawal batches from being closed).

 - Trusted roles: